bloomberg/chromium.bb/chrome/test/data/extensions/api_test/README.txt

 (2) Create an extension of in this directory of the same name as the extension that your test referred to ("extension_name" above).
-This test should load either a background page or a toolstrip which immediately starts its test.
+This test should load either a background page which immediately starts its test.

 (3) In your extension page, call chrome.test.runTests with an array of functions which represent your subtests.
 Each of these functions will most